Scotland ‘at a pivotal moment in its history’, says Salmond

 The party – which boasted two MPs in the last Parliament as a result of defections from the SNP – has said every national election should be treated as a test of the desire for independence, with a majority resulting in negotiations for the country to separate from the rest of the UK.

-But the SNP have said a majority of seats for their party should result in talks to deliver a second referendum on the issue – although Labour leader Sir Keir Starmer has said he will not engage in such negotiations.
+The SNP has said it winning a majority of seats should result in talks to deliver a second referendum on the issue – although Labour leader Sir Keir Starmer has said he will not engage in such negotiations.

 The UK Government, Mr Salmond said, has vetoed the “democratic wishes of Scots” since the 2014 referendum.